Prince Bethlen Gábor of Transylvania

 We know that Bethlen’s grandfather used to lead 600 lancers in the Battle of Mohács in 1526 and later he sided with King Szapolyai János against Habsburg Ferdinand.
 Bethlen Gábor was born in Transylvania in 1580 in Marosillye.
 You can read more about the history of Marosillye here:

 Later, Bethlen served in the court of Báthori Zsigmond (Sigismund), a Transylvanian prince, and accompanied him on his campaign to Wallachia.
 As we have said in a previous article, in 1605, Bethlen supported Prince Bocskai István and his successor Báthori Gábor (1608–1613).
 Bethlen later fell out with Báthori because he wanted to side with the Habsburgs.
+The Transylvanian Estates were not satisfied with the reign of Prince Báthory Gábor, and even the Catholics were against him, just like the German Saxons and his own advisors.
 Bethlen fled to the Ottoman Empire where he obtained excellent connections.
-Soon, he returned with Ottoman soldiers and had himself elected as Prince of Transylvania.
+Soon, he returned with Ottoman soldiers and had himself elected as Prince of Transylvania on 23 October 1613 in Kolozsvár (Cluj, Klausenburg).

 Bethlen maintained an efficient standing army of mercenaries.
 While keeping relations with the Sublime Porte, the Ottomans, he sought to gain lands to the north and west.
 During the Thirty Years’ War, he attacked the Habsburgs of Royal Hungary (1619–1626).
 Bethlen opposed the tyranny of the Habsburgs and the persecution of Protestants in Royal Hungary, also he was against the violation of Bocskai’s Peace of Vienna, 1606.